snyball/spaik/README.md

 ### Exporting functions to SPAIK

-Here the function Rust `add_to` is being created, and can be called from Rust like normal, while a binding of the same name is put into the struct `Fns`.
+It is often useful to for functions to be called from both Rust and Lisp, here the function `add_to` is being defined as both a Rust function in the global scope, and as a SPAIK function in `Fns`.
+We can then choose to register the `Fns::add_to` function in the VM.

 ``` rust
 use spaik::prelude::*;